daos-stack/daos/.github/pull_request_template.md

       such as a compiler warning on extraneous platforms.
 * [ ] No new NLT or valgrind warnings.
 Check the classic view.
 This step should only matter if the build requires force landing.
-* [ ] Ensure sufficent testing is done.
+* [ ] Ensure sufficient testing is done.
 Check feature pragmas and test tags.
 Check that tests skipped for the ticket are run and now pass with the changes.
 * [ ] Quick-build or Quick-functional is not used.
 * [ ] Pay attention to PRs that may affect compatibility between versions and ensure it has been